 The actuarial estimates of the PBO and APBO retirement obligations incorporate various assumptions including the discount rates, the rates of increases in compensation, healthcare cost trend rates, mortality, retirement timing and employee turnover.
 For the U.S. and Canadian plans, the discount rate is determined based on the prevailing year-end rates for high-grade corporate bonds with a duration matching the expected cash flow timing of the benefit payments from the various plans.
 The remaining assumptions are based on our estimates of future events by incorporating historical trends and future expectations.
 The amount of net periodic cost that is recorded in the Statements of Consolidated Operations consists of several components including service cost, interest cost, expected return on plan assets, and amortization of previously unrecognized amounts.
 Service cost represents the value of the benefits earned in the current year by the participants.
 Interest cost represents the cost associated with the passage of time.
-Certain items, such as plan amendments, gains and/or losses resulting from differences between actual and assumptions are subject to deferred recognition for income and expense purposes.
+Certain items, such as plan amendments, gains and/or losses resulting from differences between actual and assumed results for demographic and economic factors affecting the obligations and assets of the plans, and changes in other assumptions are subject to deferred recognition for income and expense purposes.
 The expected return on plan assets is determined utilizing the weighted average of expected returns for plan asset investments in various asset categories based on historical performance, adjusted for current trends.
 See NOTE 13 - PENSIONS AND OTHER POSTRETIREMENT BENEFITS for further information.